ICAS ICAS logo

 Pension risk disclosures by FTSE 100 companies (2010)

-Christopher O’Brien; Margaret Woods; Mark Billings
+Christopher O’Brien, Margaret Woods and Mark Billings

 There is an increasing recognition that annual reports need to better disclose the risks facing a company.
 Provision of a defined benefit scheme poses one of these risks as companies take on uncertain long term obligations to make future pension payments.
 This report addresses the issue of how companies should report this risk so that stakeholders can understand a company’s exposure to pension risk.